26 Secret Signs Your Produce Has Gone Bad

 Potatoes smell bitter.

 Potatoes that are ready to be eaten should smell earth-like and starchy.
 When potatoes start to go bad, they can give off a bitter smell.
 Even if the potato looks good visibly, it could have gone moldy inside, so be sure to smell it.
+If your potato is wrinkly, soft, or sprouting, these are other signs your produce has gone bad.

 Oranges feel light.